ArduPilot/ardupilot_wiki/common/source/docs/common-3d-mapping.rst

 vehicles returns home.

 **DO_SET_ROI** can be used to point the nose of the vehicle and gimbal at a specific point on the map.
-Note: in AC3.1.2, as the vehicle passes a waypoint it will point to the next waypoint, this means that in order to point at a single point throughout the mission, the do-set-roi command must appear over and over again after each waypoint.
-In AC3.2 this behaviour has been modified so that this is not necessary.

 .. image:: ../../../images/3dMapping_MPFlightPlanExample.jpg
     :target: ../_images/3dMapping_MPFlightPlanExample.jpg